• Skip to main content

 Instructions

-• Cover with a damp towel and allow to sit at room temperature for about 8-10 hours.
-If you aren't baking right away, allow to rise at room temperature for 4 hours and then the dough can be placed in the fridge for up to 3 days.
+• Cover with a damp towel or plastic wrap and allow to sit at room temperature for about 8-10 hours, the dough should double in size.

 • Preheat oven to 400 degrees.
-Bake breadsticks for 10 minutes.
+Bake breadsticks for approximately 15 minutes.

 Nutrition